#EdgeComputing#Serverless

 The traditional computing model was built on a centralized data center.
 But the internet as we know it, cannot handle the never-ending streams of real-world data.
 From availability and latency challenges to unpredictable disruptions and bandwidth issues, there are many problems with the existing computational model.
 One of the ways in which the availability and latency questions can be resolved is by using edge computing, where the computation is actually performed closer to the point where data is collected.

-Edge computing is defined as distributed IT architecture where client data is processed at the periphery of the network, as close to the originating source as possible.
-To put it simply, edge computing moves some part of the storage and computer resources out of the central data center, near the source of the data itself.
+Edge computing is defined as a distributed IT architecture where client data is processed at the periphery of the network, as close to the originating source as possible.
+In simpler terms, edge computing moves some part of the storage and compute resources out of the central data center and closer to the data source itself—whether that’s a retail store, a factory floor, or a smart device.
+With the rise of serverless edge computing, this process has become even more efficient, allowing developers to run code at the edge without managing infrastructure.

 As described earlier, edge computing is all about the location.
 In traditional computing, data is produced at a client location, say for example, a user’s computer.
 This data then moves across a wide area network such as the Internet via the corporate LAN, where the data is stored and processed by an enterprise app.
 The results are then communicated back to the client location.
 This model worked well for a long time for the most typical business applications.